y73n0k/cryptosploit_modules/templates/README.md

 At the end of the ```__init.py__``` file you must create class instance with name 'module'.

 ### Module directory Structure
-Also, ou can add any files you need.
+Also, you can add any files you need.

 ```
 .